greyhands2/graphql-parse-relation-fields/README.md

 The info variable

-**This is a parameter in the Graphql's resolver function as shown below, it contains details about the fields requested by the client user but in a format that would be useless to prisma**
+**This is a parameter in the Graphql's resolver function as shown below, it contains details about the fields requested by the client user but in a format that would be useless to prisma hence the need for this package**

 ```javascript
 const Query = {